ksikka/readingblog/contents/articles/02-write-it-down/index.md

 ---

 If humans are good at anything, it's self-deception.
-We say one thing with our time, but then turn around and do something else.
-And without a written record of your time, you wouldn't even know it.
-Here's how I mitigate this problem with a time log.
+We say we're doing one thing with our time, but then we turn around and do something else.
+And without a written record, you wouldn't even know it.
+Here's how I mitigated this problem with a time log.

 ----